What are Sovereign Wealth Funds?

 1. Government Pension Fund Global – Norway

-The fund generates most of its revenue from the taxes collected from oil and other types of corporations, as well as from the income generated by companies paying for licenses to explore for oil.
+The fund generates much of its revenue from taxes collected from oil companies paying for licenses to explore for oil.

 2. China Investment Corporation – China

-The China Investment Corporation is an SWF that manages and invests with portions of foreign exchange reserves of the People’s Republic of China.
-While the exact number of assets currently under management isn’t specified, the estimated value puts the total somewhere near $1 trillion.
-Most recently, the fund secured a 45% stake in a property in NYC on the Avenue of the Americas, an investment that holds an estimated value near $2 billion.
+The China Investment Corporation is an SWF that manages and invests portions of foreign exchange reserves of the People’s Republic of China.
+While the exact number of assets currently under management isn’t specified, the estimated value puts the total somewhere near $1 trillionUSD.
+Recently, the fund secured a 45% stake in a $2 billion property in NYC on the Avenue of the Americas.
 The fund’s also been working on a possible deal to purchase a European warehouse company – Logicor – from The Blackstone Group.

-Overseen by a board of directors and supervisors, as well as an executive committee, the fund also employs an outside advisory council comprised of specialists in a number of different countries that include Canada, the United States, South Africa, Brazil, Norway, France, and Australia.
+Overseen by a board of directors and supervisors, as well as an executive committee, this sovereign wealth fund also employs an outside advisory council comprised of specialists in a number of different countries that include Canada, the United States, South Africa, Brazil, Norway, France, and Australia.